SO(10): a Case for Hadron Colliders: Summary and outlook

-{\bf Summary and outlook} The $SO(10)$ grand unified theory is the minimal structure that unifies both the SM forces and a generation of quarks and leptons.
+The $SO(10)$ grand unified theory is the minimal structure that unifies both the SM forces and a generation of quarks and leptons.
 We have revisited here the version of the theory based on the smallest possible Higgs representations: an adjoint, a spinor and a complex vector and studied the unification constraints.

-We find that the consistency of the theory (assuming no judicious cancellations in proton decay amplitudes) requires the existence of new physical states at energies accessible at the next hadron collider, if not already at the LHC - see Table \ref{table}.
-One of these has quantum numbers of a scalar quark doublet, others are new scalar gluons and scalar weak bosons.
-We brushed here on their phenomenological implications, a more detailed analysis is left for a longer paper, now in preparation~\cite{PSZ}.
-There we also address the issue of allowing for cancellations in proton decay amplitudes.
-Suffice it to say here that the scalar quark is actually a leptoquark, actively searched for at the LHC.
+We find that the consistency of the theory (assuming no cancellations in proton decay amplitudes) requires the existence of new physical states at energies accessible at the next hadron collider, if not already at the LHC - see Table~\ref{table}.
+One of these has quantum numbers of a scalar quark doublet, others are new scalar colored octet and a scalar weak triplet.
+The last one is of particular phenomenological relevance since it generically develops a small VEV that modifies the W-mass.
+This can naturally account for the recent CDF result~\cite{CDF:2022hxs} in which case one would end up with a clear and predictive low-energy effective theory.

-Equally interesting is the fact that these predictions go hand in hand with a grand unified scale below $10^{16} \,\text{GeV}$, implying proton lifetime not bigger than $10^{35}\, \text{yr}$, with a good chance of being detected in the new generation proton decay experiments. \\

 {\bf Acknowledgments} We are grateful to Borut Bajc for illuminating discussions and for pointing an error in the original version of the paper, and to Gia Dvali, Alejandra Melfo and Umberto Cotti for useful comments.
 G.S. thanks the Cookie Lab in Split for warm hospitality during the course of this work.